Tessa’s Recipe Rundown

 Sprinkle of Science

 - Mashed banana – The star of the show!
-Be sure to use appropriately overripe bananas and mash well with a fork or potato masher.
-More about this below.
+Be sure to use overripe bananas and mash well with a fork or potato masher.

-- Sour cream or plain full fat yogurt – Either one will work just fine to give you a super moist banana bread with a beautiful crumb.
-Plain Greek yogurt is fine, too, so long as it’s full fat.
-Make sure it’s at room temperature.
+- Sour cream or plain full fat yogurt – Either one will work to yield a moist banana bread with a beautiful rich crumb.

-- Chocolate chips – For using inside our chocolate banana bread and for melting and drizzling on top to complete this decadent loaf!
-I used semisweet chocolate chips, but dark or milk chocolate chips will work fine, if that’s your preference.
+- Chocolate chips – For folding into the batter and drizzling on top as an optional finishing touch.
+I used semisweet chocolate chips, but dark or milk chocolate chips will work fine.

-Instructions on How to Make Chocolate Banana Bread:
+How to Make Chocolate Banana Bread

 - Prepare the pan.
 Line a 9 by 5-inch metal loaf pan with parchment paper, leaving an overhang.
 Spray with nonstick cooking spray.
 Don’t use a smaller size pan; otherwise your banana bread may overflow while baking!